krishnakumar-kapil/krishnakumar-kapil.github.io/_posts/2018-06-07-italy-trip.md

 We then walked to the [Trevi Fountain](https://www.google.com/maps/place/Trevi+Fountain/@41.901609,12.4816779,16.9z/data=!4m5!3m4!1s0x132f6053278340d5:0xf676f1e1cc02bbb6!8m2!3d41.9009325!4d12.4833132), that while impressive wasn't as spectacular as expected.
 It may have been because of the sheer crowd of people around us or the fact that we were tired, but we were more interested in getting food than spending time there haha.

 ---
 We ended our adventures for the day at [Sora Lucia](https://www.google.com/maps/place/Sora+Lucia/@41.902107,12.4841697,16.9z/data=!4m5!3m4!1s0x0:0x5ac1f93b8ab50b0d!8m2!3d41.9024018!4d12.4870294).
-For dinner we had a cheese platter starter with the complementary bread as a starter, and for the main course had 3 pastas: pesto, an arrabiata based, and another vegetable one.
+For dinner, we had a cheese platter starter with the complimentary bread as a starter, and for the main course had 3 plates of pasta: pesto, an arrabiata based, and another vegetable one.

 ---
 <div class="tripblan">